 Is Why Are the Bells Ringing, Mitica? a Hit or Flop?
 Official Box Office Record & Profit Analysis

-Marking its arrival in 1981, Why Are the Bells Ringing, Mitica? positioned itself as a Comedy / Drama film aiming for mass appeal.
-The production path for this project involved significant capital, with a reported budget of approximately $50,000,000.00.
+Why Are the Bells Ringing, Mitica?, released in 1981, entered the cinematic marketplace as a Comedy / Drama film.
+The production path for this project involved significant capital, with a reported budget of approximately $50.0M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

-The box office journey for Why Are the Bells Ringing, Mitica? has culminated in a worldwide gross of approximately $75,000,000.00.
+The box office journey for Why Are the Bells Ringing, Mitica? has culminated in a worldwide gross of approximately $75.0M.
 This figure represents the total theatrical footprint, reflecting a Return on Investment (ROI) of 50%.
-The box office returns point to a steady but unspectacular run, with the film performing adequately within its genre expectations.
+Although not a breakout sensation, the collection figures demonstrate a reliable performance that contributes to the studio's annual slate.

 In the context of other Comedy releases, the performance of Why Are the Bells Ringing, Mitica? will likely influence how studios approach similar projects in the future.
 Whether through its innovative visual style or its narrative choices, the film's financial footprint remains a key piece of the 1981 box office narrative.